firmai/atspy/README.md

 1. Additional in-sample validation steps to stop deep learning models from over and underfitting.
 1. Extra performance metrics like MAPE and MAE.
-1. Improved methods to select the window lenght to use in training and calibrating the model.
+1. Improved methods to select the window length to use in training and calibrating the model.
-1. Add the ability to accept dirty data, and have the ability to clean it up, inetrpolation etc.
+1. Add the ability to accept dirty data, and have the ability to clean it up, interpolation etc.
 1. Add a function to resample to a larger frequency for big datasets.
 1. Add the ability to algorithmically select a good enough chunk of a large dataset to balance performance and time to train.
 1. More internal model optimisation using AIC, BIC an AICC.